 Yeah, material objects don’t matter, but some of them hold magical powers.
 TRANSFORMATIVE powers.
 Sometimes a leather jacket or a particular record album sharpens a moment in time to a brilliant point that cuts you a portal to a new self.
-In this new recurring feature, people tell us about the objects that did that for them.
+Here, my friend Meredith tells us about the objects that did that for her.

 Can’t Stop Wearing: Meredith, singer and guitarist in SHOPPERS

 I am hopelessly obsessed with my all-time favorite article of clothing: my motorcycle jacket.
 I found it five years ago at an indoor flea market, the type where people rent 10×10 squares of cement floor and fill them to the ceiling with old crap from their garage to sell on consignment.
 There weren’t any mirrors around, so I had to decide whether or not to buy it just based on how it felt.
 One of the back seams is split completely open, most of the zippers are separated from the leather, and the taupe canvas lining has disintegrated into shreds, so when I put things in the front pockets they slowly float around to the back of the jacket (which is weird and disconcerting when my cell phone is on vibrate).
 I legitimately wear it every single day.